NASA-AMMOS/MMGIS/docs/pages/Configure/Layers/Vector/Vector.md

     - `opacity3d`: 3d curtain ellipse opacity
   - `image`: Places a scaled and orientated image under each marker.
 A sublayer.
     - `initialVisibility`: Whether the image sublayer is initially on.
 Users can toggle sublayers on and off in the layer settings in the LayersTool.
+    - `initialOpacity`: The inital image opacity.
+Users canchange sublayer opacity n the layer settings in the LayersTool.
+From 0 to 1.
+Default 1
     - `path`: A url to a (preferably) top-down north-facing orthographic image.
     - `pathProp`: A prop path to an image url.
 Take priority over path.
 Useful if the path is feature specific.
     - `widthMeters`: Width of image in meters in order to calculate scale.